PinaXDbioinfo/bioinformatic_tools/TraitOrTree/README.md

    - The quantitative trait values in the second column.
    - No column names (headerless file).

-You can find example files f
+You can find example files in the directory example data
----

 ## Requirements
 - R (>= 4.0)